Registration Questions to Consider

 Are your courses distributed?

-As you look at your potential courses for Fall term, do all of them fall in one group (Social Sciences, Humanities, etc.)?
+As you look at your potential courses for Fall term, do all of them fall in one group (Social Inquiry, Humanistic Inquiry, etc.)?
 Your first year is the ideal time to explore different areas of study.
 Consider registering for classes in three different departments to lend balance to your schedule and to lay a foundation for your graduation requirements.

 Have a major in mind?